jiangmingjue/jiangmingjue.github.io/README.md

 - [Trophy](https://github.com/thomasvaeth/trophy-jekyll) - Link border slide animation SASS mixin which I slightly modified to be able to easily change the direction of the animation.
 - Various blog posts about Jekyll and [Stackoverflow](https://www.stackoverflow.com) posts with useful [Liquid](https://github.com/Shopify/liquid) snippets.

-## License
-All parts of dactl Jekyll theme are free to use and abuse under the open-source [MIT license](http://opensource.org/licenses/mit-license.php).

-## TO DO
-- [ ] Inline critical `.css` in `<head>` for faster load times
-- [ ] Fix theme-switcher - sometimes it does not inject all of the colors properly on first page load and a refresh, fixes itself after switching the theme back and forth.